-Learn as we discuss some of the takeaways.
+Learn as we discuss how digital marketing for banks can help your team drive results.
 And if you missed the webinar, check out the video below.

 “Would your brand have been able to win my moment?
 That’s the question we’re answering today.” - Alex Atilano

 Alex claims we’re living in a world of moments and that there has been a fundamental shift in consumer behavior.
 Mobile has fractured the consumer journey into hundreds of real-time, intent-driven moments.
 Consumers’ attention spans are much shorter, they’re taking non-linear paths to purchase, and brand loyalty is waning.

 Businesses must consider their customer needs in the moment.
 These are moments of “I want to buy, I want to know, I want to do,” says Alex.
 Brands must deliver an experience that’s relevant and meaningful.
 They must consider the immediate needs of their consumers.

 How life events shape intent.